 Broccoli Cheddar Frittata with Smoked Paprika – Delicious Vegetarian Entree for Breakfast, Brunch or Dinner

 We have been eating more vegetarian meals at home, and we’re really enjoying it.
-When we’re crunched for time and want something homemade, we often turn to the frittata as a tasty and easy light dinner.
+My famous scrambled eggs are often on the menu.
+When we’re crunched for time and want something homemade, but a little different, we often turn to the frittata as a tasty and easy light dinner.

 Every regional cuisine has their own version of the Italian frittata, from omelets to Spanish tortillas.
 The Italian expression “hai fatto una frittata,” which loosely translates to “you’ve made quite a mess,” is fitting given that the only required ingredients are beaten eggs, while the rest can be just about anything in your refrigerator.
 In Italian kitchens, cooks will sometimes set aside the leftovers from a big meal to use in a frittata the following day.
 It’s unclear when the frittata first started making an appearance in Italy, but given that they can be made with simple, inexpensive ingredients, it seems likely that they’ve been around for quite some time.